-From its inception in 2013, The Bass has embarked on a $12 million project to transform the museum’s visitor experience.
-From an expanded and more dynamic physical space to a new visual identity, the new Bass unveils a building for larger exhibitions, engaging education activities and a robust collection program this year.
+Breaking ground in 2015, The Bass embarked on a $12 million project to transform the visitor experience.
+From an expanded and more dynamic physical space to a new visual identity including name, logo and website, The Bass unveils a new space dedicated to more ambitious exhibitions and robust public programs on October 8, 2017.

 Exhibition Spaces – 12,800 sq. ft.

 The new Bass features four new galleries, for a total of eight, in addition to several connecting spaces, to host temporary exhibitions and permanent collection display.
 Three new galleries will be added and one will be renovated on the first floor for a total of six exhibition spaces on the main level.
-A second gallery will be added to the upper level along with a sizable lobby adjoining the two upstairs galleries, proving three exhibitions spaces, two formal galleries, on the second floor.
-One of the galleries on the main floor will be dedicated to displays of the museum’s permanent collection, featuring a series of rotating artist projects that present works in dialogue with the collection.
-In total, these new configurations create an additional 4,100 sq. ft. from an existing 8,700 sq. ft.
+A second gallery will be added to the upper level along with a sizable lobby adjoining the two upstairs galleries, providing three exhibition spaces – two formal galleries – on the second floor.
+Of the galleries on the main floor, one will be dedicated to displaying the museum’s founding collection in dialogue with a series of rotating artist projects.
+Pascale Marthine Tayou’s exhibition Beautiful will be the first in this series.
+In total, these new configurations create an additional 4,100 sq. ft. adding to the existing 8,700 sq. ft.

-The new configuration of the museum creates a designated space for education programming.
-The Creativity Center features a multi-media lab, two classrooms, administrative offices and a reception lobby, creating a full-service education wing that provides unprecedented capabilities for the museum’s education initiatives and curriculum.
-In total, this new configuration creates an additional 4,000 sq. feet from an existing 1,000 sq. ft.
-The Creativity Center also features an outdoor terrace providing an additional 1,000 sq. ft.
+The new configuration of the museum allows for a designated wing, the Creativity Center, for educational programming.
+Using the building’s existing footprint, architects formed the Creativity Center, which features two classrooms, a multimedia lab, administrative offices and a reception lobby, creating a full-service education wing that provides unprecedented capabilities for the museum’s initiatives and curriculum.
+What was originally a single classroom of 1,000 sq. feet now encompasses a total of 5,200 sq. feet, making The Bass’ Creativity Center one of the largest dedicated education facilities for a museum in Miami-Dade County.
+The Creativity Center also features an outdoor terrace providing an additional 1,000 sq. feet of useable space for programming and activities.

 Social Spaces – 6,000 sq. ft.

-In addition to new configurations for the courtyard, restrooms, stairways and elevators, The Bass features new spaces for the café and museum store.
-The museum entrances are also reconfigured, to again use the historic entrance off of Collins Park, originally designed by Russell Pancoast in the 1930s.
-In total, these new configurations create an additional 2,750 sq. ft. from an existing 3,250 sq. ft.
+In addition to new changes to the courtyard, restrooms, stairways and elevators, The Bass will feature new spaces for the café and museum shop.
+The museum’s main entrance is also redirected to the historic Art Deco entrance facing Collins Park, originally designed by Russell Pancoast in the 1930s.
+In total, these modifications create an additional 2,750 sq. ft. adding to the existing 3,250 sq. ft.

 THE ACQUISITION INITIATIVE